metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 source .venv/bin/activate
 git clone git@github.com:ecmwf-lab/aifs-mono@hackathon
+pip install -e aifs-mono/
+{% endhighlight %}

+You can exit the singularity container by running the command `exit`.

+NOTE: aifs-mono has been installed in editable mode, which means that if you change the code within the repository, the code will be in use immediately next time you run the code.

+Optional: If you wanted to install anemoi-datasets (or any other repository) into the virtual environment, you would do this:

+{% highlight bash %}
 git clone git@github.com:ecmwf/anemoi-datasets
-pip install -e aifs-mono/
 pip install -e anemoi-datasets/
 {% endhighlight %}

-You can exit the singularity container by running the command `exit`.

-NOTE: These repositories have been installed in editable mode, which means that if you change the code within the repositories, the code will be in use immediately when referring to them in the virtual environment.
+To remove the installation of anemoi-datasets from the virtual environment, just do this:
+{% highlight bash %}
+pip uninstall anemoi-datasets
+{% endhighlight %}

+If you have lost track where a package is loaded from, just do this:
+{% highlight bash %}
+pip freeze | anemoi-datasets
+{% endhighlight %}

 ## Setting up a job script